Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What "normal" homes become available at $200k in Negros Island as of 2026?

-For that budget in Negros Island, you can typically expect condo sizes ranging from 55 to 90 square meters (about 590 to 970 square feet) for a two-bedroom layout, with the exact size depending heavily on whether you are buying a newer development or an older resale unit that often offers more space for the money.
+At $200k in Negros Island, you can generally expect a condo of about 55 to 90 square meters (roughly 590 to 970 square feet) for a two-bedroom layout, with the exact size depending heavily on whether you are buying a newer developer unit or an older resale property that may offer more floor area for the same price.

 By the way, we have much more granular data about housing prices in our property pack about Negros Island.